forsyde/DeSyDe/tutorial.md

 What we need is a description of the platform that the system is going to be mapped into, the execution and communication times of the SDF actors on each mapped processor so the DSE solver can reason about it and optionally some constraints that the solution must obey.
-In terms of input, we then need four different files:
+In terms of input, we then need at least three different files:

   1. `platform.xml` which describes the platform being mapped.
   2. `application1.xml`, `application2.xml`, etc that describes the applications being mapped.
   The applications needs to be separated in different files, as DeSyDe read all SDF3 xmls given and build ups a model via the union of the provided applications.
-  3. `WCETs.xml` which describes the worst case scenario execution time for any actor in any
+  3. `WCETs.xml` which describes the worst case scenario execution time for any actor in any processor.
-  4. `desConst.xml` which describes the extra functional constraints of the final design. processor.
+  4. `desConst.xml` which describes the extra functional constraints of the final design.
+(Optional)

 We will write these files in the order provided, starting with the platform.